Weinstein's sexual misconduct settlement upheld by bankruptcy judge | ExBulletin

 Reaction to the decision was, naturally, varied among lawyers for the women involved.

-Douglas Wigdor and Kevin Mintzer, who represent Wedil David, Dominique Huett, Rowena Chiu, Zelda Perkins, Kaja Sokola and Tarale Wulff and criticized the terms of the settlement, sent the Hollywood Reporter this statement in response to the decision: “We look forward to it. to continue to fight on behalf of the survivors who seek to hold Harvey Weinstein and his business enablers accountable. “
+Douglas Wigdor and Kevin Mintzer, who represent Wedil David, Dominique Huett, Rowena Chiu, Zelda Perkins, Kaja Sokola and Tarale Wulff and have criticized the terms of the settlement, sent The Hollywood Reporter this statement in response to the ruling: “We look forward to continuing to fight on behalf of survivors who seek to hold Harvey Weinstein and his business enablers accountable.”

 Group lawyer Beth Fegan said: This bankruptcy plan ensures that Harvey Weinsteins survivors will have the opportunity to be heard in a safe and confidential process.
 While there will never be enough compensation or redress to right these wrongs, we have been extremely honored to represent our courageous and resilient clients who, in the face of adverse decisions, have continued to advocate for a fund for all. the survivors. “